peteroupc/peteroupc.github.io/graphics.md

 Statements like the following are also useful, with references:

 - "In year X [1999 or earlier], Y% of PC users used screen resolution Z".
-- "In year X [1999 or earlier], Y% of home PCs in use were equipped with Z million bytes of memory".
+- "In year X [1999 or earlier], Y% of home computers in use were equipped with Z million bytes of memory".
 - "In year X, Y% of home PCs were equipped with 3-D video cards".
 - A market-share-weighted average of system memory requirements of video games in year X.
-- On a market-share-weighted basis, X% of video games in year Y ran on [16 or 256]-color display modes.
+- On a market-share-weighted basis, X% of video games in year Y&mdash;
+    - ran on [16 or 256]-color display modes, or
+    - were played on arcade machines, or
+    - were played on PCs, or
+    - were played on game console Z.

 Statements like the following are not very useful, since they often don't relate to the actual performance of specific video games: